doged-io/doged/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by the Dogecash:
+These subdirectories and files are no longer used by the dogd:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------